HMarzban/xarboilerplate/README.md

 ```

-## Heavily Inspired and Used These Methods
+## Inspired and Used These Methods

 Try to use these best practices: